The Ultimate Guide to Order Management

 Standalone OMS platforms focus exclusively on order processing and fulfillment coordination.
 They integrate with your existing ERP, accounting, and warehouse systems through APIs while maintaining their own order database.

-Best for: Multi-channel retailers processing 200+ orders daily who need advanced routing and fulfillment automation.
+Best for: Multi-channel retailers at meaningful daily volume who need advanced routing and fulfillment automation.
 Companies with established ERP systems that lack sophisticated order management capabilities.

 Advantages: Purpose-built for complex order scenarios.
 Advanced automation for routing, inventory allocation, and exception handling.
 Faster implementation since you're not replacing core business systems.